Rules Clarifications

 Rebirth:

-As it must be played before a player's opportunity to take a token out of the warp or play a Break or Tubes, if a player has no more than one token on all his bases, he would have to vacate a base to play a Rebirth.
+As it must be played before a player's opportunity to take a token out of the Warp or play a Break or Tubes, if a player has no more than one token on all his bases, he would have to vacate a base to play a Rebirth.

 Sanity: